githubEdit

 2. Pod Security Policy Restrictions

-The fix: Configure your Pod Security Policy (PSP) or Pod Security Standards (PSS) to allow privileged containers in the Mermin namespace.
-This is safe because Mermin only uses these privileges for eBPF operations and network monitoring.
+Solution: Configure your Pod Security Policy (PSP) or Pod Security Standards (PSS) to allow privileged containers in the Mermin namespace.
+Mermin uses these privileges exclusively for eBPF operations and network monitoring.

 The default Helm chart includes the necessary security context settings: